 Companies are subject to tax on all income and are only allowed deductions on expenses that are related to the operations of the company.

-According to Danish tax law, a territoriality principle prevails with respect to PEs and real estate.
+According to Danish tax law, a territoriality principle prevails with respect to PEs and real estate located abroad.
 Hence, a Danish company is not taxed on its worldwide income.
 Instead, income from a PE outside Denmark or from real estate located abroad is excluded from taxable income.
-Non-resident companies are taxed only on profits distributed from income sourced in Denmark.
+Non-resident companies are taxed only on profits from income sourced in Denmark.
 The corporate income tax (CIT) rate is 22%.

 Hydrocarbon income tax